guikarai/LinuxONE-ECC/ecc-lab.md

 As you can see, we generated ECC digital certificates (all files starting with my-cert*).

 This ends the ECC activity section.
+You are now ready to compare ECC and RSA regarding performance in [Step 4](https://github.com/guikarai/LinuxONE-ECC/blob/master/rsa-versus-ecc.md).